Moving vs. Keeping Your Kitchen Plumbing Layout

 | Refrigerator Water Line | $500 – $1,000 | $1,000 – $2,000+ |

 These figures cover labor and materials but typically exclude drywall repair, flooring patches, permits, and finishing work.
-Homes with concrete slab foundations face higher costs, since pipes must be accessed by breaking through concrete rather than through a crawl space or basement.
+Homes on concrete slab foundations face higher costs, since pipes must be accessed by breaking through concrete rather than through a crawl space or basement.
+Slab jobs often add hundreds of dollars for ground-penetrating radar scanning and $1,700 or more for cutting and trenching an access path before any plumbing labor begins.

-For more perspective on how plumbing placement impacts your overall project, see our guide on plumbing rough-in process and costs.
+For more perspective on how plumbing placement impacts your overall project, see our guide on the plumbing rough-in process and how bathroom plumbing layout planning applies similar cost principles.

 Kitchen Island Plumbing, Upgrades & Gas Lines